Agricultural Biosciences (Master of Science)

 Get to know the Master's program in a webinar!

-In our webinar recording of 18 June 2020 you can learn more about the English-language Master's program: from the content and goals of the program to the application modalities.
+In our webinar on May 18, 2021 you can learn more about the English-language Master's program: from the content and goals of the program to the application modalities.
 Students will give you an insight into studying on our campus.
-Take a look right away!
+Join us!

 Studying Agricultural Biosciences successfully: What can you expect?